Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Proof of Proposition

-By the inequality $|\cos xt -\cos Rt| \leq |Rt-xt|$ it is easy to show \beqn |u^M(x)- u^M(R)| < C M\de [x/m(x)] \eeqn for a (universal) constant $C$ (as we shall see later), whereas to obtain a similar estimate for $v_M$ we cannot help exploit the oscillation of $\cos xt$.
-To the latter purpose we need some appropriate smoothness of $\alpha(t)g(t)$, which however turns out to be a difficult property to verify because of the intractable part $\int_{1/t}^\infty \mu(y)\sin ty \,dy$ involved in the integral defining $\alpha(t)$.
+By the inequality $|\cos xt -\cos Rt| \leq |Rt-xt|$ it is then easy to show \beqn |u^M(x)- u^M(R)| < C M\de [x/m(x)] \eeqn for a (universal) constant $C$ (as we shall see shortly), whereas to obtain a similar estimate for $v_M$ we cannot help exploit the oscillation of $\cos xt$.
+To the latter purpose one may seek some appropriate smoothness of $\alpha(t)g(t)$, which however is a property difficult to verify because of the intractable part $\int_{1/t}^\infty \mu(y)\sin ty \,dy$ involved in the integral defining $\alpha(t)$.
 In order to circumvent it, for each positive integer $n$ we bring in the function

 and make use of the inequalities $\alpha_{2n}(t)<\alpha(t) <\alpha_{2n+1}(t)$.
 If $v_M(x) \leq v_M(R)$, then